-Full Time or Part-Time Study The College has developed two part-time modes of study for these degrees.
+The College has developed two part-time modes of study for these degrees.
 For those who are close to the College, regular attendance at the college taking one course unit per semester may be the preferred method (or students may choose to take one in the January or June intensive sessions).
 Students could complete the course units in two years and, in the case of MA candidates, devote time to the dissertation.
 Full time students complete the course over twelve months.

 For those who are not near the College, a short, concentrated period of study may be preferable.
 The College has arranged a weeklong period in residence for each course unit, preceded by preparation, and succeeded by completion of written work.
 Students electing to follow this distance-learning route may take up to two course units each year, in the Summer term (May/June) and/or the January term.
 The College also is developing a range of weekend and evening options, for those whose employment does not allow study by other means.
 Selected units will be available each year by videoconference, to enable greater flexibility, and reduce the ‘carbon footprint’ generated by international travel.

 Nazarene Theological College is an approved partner of The University of Manchester, delivering programmes developed by Nazarene Theological College, approved by and leading to an award of the University of Manchester.

 Students will receive a minimum of 180 credits while on this course.